eif-courses/hlabgen/experiments/out/MusicAPI/tasks.md

 # Lab Tasks

-1. Implement the CRUD operations for Album and Song entities in the handlers.
+1. Implement the `GetArtists` function to return a list of artists in JSON format.
-2. Add filtering functionality to the GetArtists, GetAlbums, and GetSongs handlers.
+2. Implement the `GetAlbums` function to return a list of albums in JSON format.
-3. Write unit tests for all CRUD operations in the handlers_test.go file.
+3. Write unit tests for the `CreateAlbum` and `GetAlbums` functions.